isc-projects/stork/doc/install.rst

     stored agent signed cert and CA cert registration completed successfully

-Similar to :ref:`register-agent-token-cloudsmith`, the agent's registration request must be approved in the UI to start monitoring the newly registered machine.
+As with :ref:`register-agent-token-cloudsmith`, the agent's registration request must be approved in the UI to start monitoring the newly registered machine.

 .. _register-server-token-cloudsmith:

-Installation from Cloudsmith and Registration with a Server Token
+Installation From Cloudsmith and Registration With a Server Token
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section describes installing an agent from the Cloudsmith repository and
+This section describes how to install an agent from the Cloudsmith repository and
-performing the agent's registration using a server token.
+perform the agent's registration using a server token.
 It is an alternative to
 the procedure described in :ref:`register-server-token-script`.

 The ``Stork Agent`` installation steps are similar to the ``Stork Server``
 installation steps described in :ref:`install-server-deb` and
 :ref:`install-server-rpm`.
-Use one of the following commands depending on
+Use one of the following commands, depending on
-your Linux distribution:
+the Linux distribution:

 .. code-block:: console